 Fortunately, most consumer debtors’ assets are fully exempt under state or federal law and no assets are sold.
 When there are no assets to sell, the chapter 7 case is usually short and lasts approximately 3 months.

 Clients might consider a Chapter 7 Bankruptcy if he or she has mainly unsecured debts, is current on the secured debts he or she wants to keep, has not filed another chapter 7 in the last 8 years and meets the income requirements.
-A business that plans to close might consider filing Chapter 7 Bankruptcy.
-Often, the business will attempt to reorganize but will later convert to a chapter 7 if the reorganization is unsuccessful.
+A business that plans to close might consider filing Chapter 7 Bankruptcy to liquidate assets.
+Often, the business will attempt to reorganize, but will later convert to a chapter 7 if the reorganization is unsuccessful.
 After filing a Chapter 7, Debtors will attend a meeting of creditors with their attorney.
-This meeting will occur 30 to 45 days after filing.
+This meeting will occur 30 to 45 days after filing your Chapter 7 Petition.
 Although the meeting with the Chapter 7 Trustee is called a “Meeting of Creditors,” creditors are unlikely to attend.
-However, creditors and other parties have 60 days following the conclusion of the meeting to object to a debtor’s discharge.
-If no objection is made, the Court can enter an order of discharge.
+However, even though creditors may not attend the Meeting of Creditors, creditors may still participate in Chapter 7 proceedings.
+For instance, creditors and other parties have 60 days following the conclusion of the meeting to object to a debtor’s discharge.
+Your creditors may also wish to reaffirm secured property you wish to retain and make payments on or assume or reject contracts.
+If no objection is made to the discharge of your case and you have followed the bankruptcy rules, the Court can enter an order of discharge.
+A Discharge is the goal of a Chapter 7 Bankruptcy.
+Once you receive your Chapter 7 Discharge, you will have a Court Order discharging your dischargeable debts such as credit cards, medical bills and payday loans.
+You will continue to pay for your secured debts that you intend to retain, such as your home and your vehicles.
+You will also continue to make payments on your long-term debts like your student loans and child support.
+Creditors holding your dischargeable debts will be barred from contacting you or making any effort to collect your debts due to the Discharge Order.

 For more information about Chapter 7 Bankruptcy, be sure to see our Chapter 7 eBook.